Flushing High School

 Flushing High School is a four-year public high school in Flushing, in the New York City borough of Queens.
 The school is operated by the New York City Department of Education.

-As of the 2020-21 school year, the school had an enrollment of 1,414 students and 92.67 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.26:1.
+As of the 2020–21 school year, the school had an enrollment of 1,414 students and 92.67 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.26:1.
 There were 1,173 students (83.0% of enrollment) eligible for free lunch and 64 (4.53% of students) eligible for reduced-cost lunch.

 History

-Flushing High School was established by the Village of Flushing in 1875 prior to its consolidation with New York City and remains the oldest public high school in the present city.
+Flushing High School was established by the Village of Flushing in 1875 prior to its consolidation with New York City and is the oldest public high school in the city.
 For decades, the school enjoyed a good reputation with local real estate sales brochures touting proximity to "famed Flushing High School" as late as the 1960s.
 By the 1980s, the student body ceased to be drawn from the local Jewish and Asian population.
 As of the 2010s, the school remained generally low-performing.
 In an attempt to improve conditions, the entire staff had to reapply for their positions in 2017.
 Since then, graduation rates have increased from 63% in 2017 to 83% in 2021.